daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

 **Tier 1:** Choose a low-tier ability that provides some form of defense, aid or entertainment, benefit to recovery or healing, or protection.
 That defense or protection could be to the PC and not to an ally, as one cannot protect another without first being able to protect themselves (and sometimes protecting themselves is the entire point).
 Sometimes an additional low-power ability is appropriate, depending on the focus.
-Often, this is an ability that grants skill training in a related area of knowledge or a related skill, but it might be something that works with the initial ability that, by itself, wouldn’t do much.
+Often, this is an ability that grants skill training in a related area of knowledge or a related skill, but it might be something that works with the initial ability that, by itself, wouldn't do much.

 **Tier 2:** Choose a low-tier ability that follows up on the support style opened in the previous tier.
-If the previous tier’s ability provided a means of protection only for the focus taker, this tier 2 ability should specifically provide aid to another.
-If the previous tier specifically provided aid to another, this tier 2 ability could defend the focus taker or provide an offensive capability grounded, if possible, in the focus’s theme.
+If the previous tier's ability provided a means of protection only for the focus taker, this tier 2 ability should specifically provide aid to another.
+If the previous tier specifically provided aid to another, this tier 2 ability could defend the focus taker or provide an offensive capability grounded, if possible, in the focus's theme.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should work within the focus’s theme to aid, heal, protect, or otherwise help another.
+One option should work within the focus's theme to aid, heal, protect, or otherwise help another.

 The other option should be something that benefits the character, either an offensive or defensive ability, or something that broadens their expertise in some fashion.
 Alternatively, it could be another, different method of helping someone else.